From the publisher:

 REGRETTING YOU by Colleen Hoover.
 Montlake (December 10, 2019).
 ISBN 978-1542016421.
 365p.

 This entry was posted on Sunday, January 26th, 2020 at 8:00 AM and is filed under Book Reviews, Fiction, Women's Fiction.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.